Tuesday, 12 November 2024

 Unlike other jurisdictions, Victoria does not have legislation that explicitly authorises substitute decision-makers to consent to the use of restrictive practices in residential aged care, and this is why – others have mentioned this as well – we have progressed the bill to clarify who in Victoria can act as restrictive practice substitute decision-makers.
 The current situation, which has been outlined, goes to the care and support that are surrounding those that are ageing, and those that I mentioned earlier – loved ones, family and friends, those within our local community – are of course incredibly important.
 What we want to say is that our government believes that older people within our community, our seniors, should be able to access high-quality care that is appropriate for their needs close to home.
 That is all about making sure that we are working with agencies and working right across government to provide for those settings that give the best support and indeed the care of our local communities.

 I do want to take the opportunity to thank those who work incredibly hard within the sector, those who of course I have had personal experiences with, and I am sure you and many others within the house have had the same experiences.
 It does not take much in many instances to see some of the very troubling – and they are troubling in many instances – headlines that occur and hear about some cases which we need to be aware of and of course we need to address.
-This is one of the reasons why this is this bill is incredibly important, but we should not of course make the mistake of not recognising the fact that there are so many who do terrific work within local communities within these settings and so many people who give and give and provide for the important care, as people age in their life, that they rightfully are entitled to.
+This is one of the reasons why this bill is incredibly important, but we should not of course make the mistake of not recognising the fact that there are so many who do terrific work within local communities within these settings and so many people who give and give and provide for the important care, as people age in their life, that they rightfully are entitled to.

 I want to give a particular shout-out to many in our community who speak to me about these issues.
 They are always conversations that are had in great spirit but are also conversations that are had with the intention of making sure that we are providing for the best care, both as a state and a government.
 I think there should constantly be a process of continued engagement whereby we are working with those in the sector that experience the job on the front line and of course with community representatives and advocates.
 For those reasons and many others, I happily commend the bill to the house.